sindresorhus/type-fest/readme.md

 - [`UnknownArray`](source/unknown-array.d.ts) - Represents an array with `unknown` value.
 - [`UnknownMap`](source/unknown-map.d.ts) - Represents a map with `unknown` key and value.
 - [`UnknownSet`](source/unknown-set.d.ts) - Represents a set with `unknown` value.
 - [`Except`](source/except.d.ts) - Create a type from an object type without certain keys.
-This is a stricter version of [`Omit`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys).
 - [`Writable`](source/writable.d.ts) - Create a type that strips `readonly` from the given type.
 Inverse of `Readonly<T>`.
 - [`WritableDeep`](source/writable-deep.d.ts) - Create a deeply mutable version of an `object`/`ReadonlyMap`/`ReadonlySet`/`ReadonlyArray` type.
 The inverse of `ReadonlyDeep<T>`.
 Use `Writable<T>` if you only need one level deep.
 - [`Merge`](source/merge.d.ts) - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
 - [`ObjectMerge`](source/object-merge.d.ts) - Merge two object types into a new object type, where keys from the second override keys from the first.
 - [`MergeDeep`](source/merge-deep.d.ts) - Merge two objects or two arrays/tuples recursively into a new type.
 - [`MergeExclusive`](source/merge-exclusive.d.ts) - Create a type that has mutually exclusive keys.
-- [`OverrideProperties`](source/override-properties.d.ts) - Override only existing properties of the given type.
+- [`OverrideProperties`](source/override-properties.d.ts) - Override existing properties of the given type.
 Similar to `Merge`, but enforces that the original type has the properties you want to override.
-- [`RequireAtLeastOne`](source/require-at-least-one.d.ts) - Create a type that requires at least one of the given keys.
-The remaining keys are kept as is.
+- [`RequireAtLeastOne`](source/require-at-least-one.d.ts) - Create a type that requires at least one of the given keys, while keeping the remaining keys as is.
-- [`RequireExactlyOne`](source/require-exactly-one.d.ts) - Create a type that requires exactly one of the given keys and disallows more.
-The remaining keys are kept as is.
+- [`RequireExactlyOne`](source/require-exactly-one.d.ts) - Create a type that requires exactly one of the given keys and disallows more, while keeping the remaining keys as is.
-- [`RequireAllOrNone`](source/require-all-or-none.d.ts) - Create a type that requires all of the given keys or none of the given keys.
-The remaining keys are kept as is.
+- [`RequireAllOrNone`](source/require-all-or-none.d.ts) - Create a type that requires all of the given keys or none of the given keys, while keeping the remaining keys as is.
-- [`RequireOneOrNone`](source/require-one-or-none.d.ts) - Create a type that requires exactly one of the given keys and disallows more, or none of the given keys.
-The remaining keys are kept as is.
+- [`RequireOneOrNone`](source/require-one-or-none.d.ts) - Create a type that requires exactly one of the given keys or none of the given keys, while keeping the remaining keys as is.
 - [`SingleKeyObject`](source/single-key-object.d.ts) - Create a type that only accepts an object with a single key.
 - [`RequiredDeep`](source/required-deep.d.ts) - Create a deeply required version of another type.
 - [`PickDeep`](source/pick-deep.d.ts) - Pick properties from a deeply-nested object.